thomashseedorf/hashicorp_project/education-engineer/terraform-getting-started.md

 $ cd terraform-demo
 ```

-Create a Terraform configuration file in the directory.
+Create a configuration file in the directory.

 ```shell
 $ touch main.tf